-Bayrail Alliance -- an Abbreviated History
+Bayrail Alliance — an Abbreviated History

 Our group began as Peninsula Rail 2000 in the early 1980s.
 After Caltrans (California State Department of Transportation) took over the Peninsula Commute Service from Southern Pacific, a group of environmental activists and transit professionals became concerned that Caltrans lacked vision to realize the full potential of the Caltrain service.
-Caltrain's ridership had reached its lowest level since before World War 2.
-(The name "CalTrain" had just been coined as Caltrans took over funding and management responsibilities from Southern Pacific Railroad for the Peninsula Commute Service.)
+Caltrain’s ridership had reached its lowest level since before World War II.
+(The name “CalTrain” had just been coined as Caltrans took over funding and management responsibilities from Southern Pacific Railroad for the Peninsula Commute Service.)
 The group devised a five-point plan to transform Caltrain from a commuter rail line into a frequent rapid transit system.

 Many people assumed that the 10-year-old BART system eventually would be extended from Daly City down the Peninsula to San Jose and replace Caltrain.
-However, BART was not in a position to expand at the time, especially not outside of its four-county district.
+However, BART was not in a position to expand at the time, especially not outside of its three-county district.
 (See an explanation for why Peninsula BART is not a viable option.)

-The Peninsula Rail 2000 plan called for extending Caltrain to downtown San Francisco (from the present terminus at Fourth and Townsend--to Market or Mission Street), increasing its frequency and service hours to approach or match those of BART, operating electric-powered trains (instead of diesel), formation of a new transit district to operate Caltrain, and self-service (POP) ticketing.
+The Peninsula Rail 2000 plan called for extending Caltrain to downtown San Francisco (from the present terminus at Fourth and Townsend–to Market or Mission Street), increasing its frequency and service hours to approach or match those of BART, operating electric-powered trains (instead of diesel), formation of a new transit district to operate Caltrain, and self-service (POP) ticketing.

 History